commercetools/ui-kit/README.md

 ## Why UIKit

-* Declarative component serving as a design guide
+* Declarative components serving as a design guide
 * Shared independently from the application's code base
 * Used across different apps consumed by different teams
-* Shared language, shared between developers and designers
+* Shared language between developers and designers

 ## Contributing